MicrosoftDocs/cpp-docs/docs/ide/creating-a-com-interface-visual-cpp.md

 ## Edit a COM interface

-By using commands from the Class View shortcut menu, you can define new methods and properties for the COM interfaces in your Visual C++ projects.
+By using commands from the Class View shortcut menu, you can define new methods and properties for the COM interfaces in your Visual Studio C++ projects.
 From the Toolbox, you can also define events for ActiveX controls.

 For ATL- and MFC-based COM object classes, you can edit the class implementation at the same time that you edit the interface.